Qmungo247/OsTicket-Post-Install-configuration/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial provides a overview of the post-installation configuration process for the open-source help desk ticketing system.
+In this phase, we will take the system from its initial setup to a fully operational help desk system, ready for handling real-world support tickets.<br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines/Cloud Compute)
 - Remote Desktop
 - Internet Information Services (IIS)